 - canoeing and kayaking

 - white water rafting

 These activities might be common enough in ordinary camps for troubled girls, but Solstice turns each activity into a constructive life lesson.
-Often these activities force girls out of their comfort zones, allowing them to address their anxieties, build self-confidence and develop strong ties with other girls.
+Often these activities force girls and assigned female at birth out of their comfort zones, allowing them to address their anxieties, build self-confidence and develop strong ties with other girls.

 Resources for DC Families Seeking Help